danjulio/DL1416SmarTerm/readme.md

 ## Demo Directory

 The demo folder (and associated document) contains a version of the code designed for the computer to be run in an exhibition mode.
-It substitues an implementation of the famous AI ELIZA program for terminal mode.
+It now supports the idea of virtual hosts that interact with the terminal instead of a real host connected to USB or RS232.
+It supports two virtual hosts.
+1) an implementation of the famous AI ELIZA program for terminal mode and 2) an implementation of the BSD banner.c program for generating ASCII banners on a printer.
 The ELIZA module may be ported to other projects.
+Virtual hosts are selected from the terminal's menu.

-The demo directory, in essence, supercedes the mainline code because it includes a compiler directive (DEMO_MODE) to switch demo mode in and out.
+The demo directory supercedes the mainline code including fixes that aren't being backported to the original code.
+It includes a compiler directive (DEMO_MODE) that causes Tiny Basic to try to load a program "DEMORUN.BAS" on boot and also resets after a period of inactivity.

 ### Questions?